telerik/xaml-docs/controls/radwebcam/features/media-information.md

 ---
-title: Get Media Information
+title: Media Information
-page_title: Get Media Information
+page_title: Media Information
-description:
+description: RadWebCam gives the ability to get information about the connected devices (cameras and microphones) and change the control's device and video format based on this.
-slug: radwebcam-features-get-media-information
+slug: radwebcam-features-media-information
 tags: mediafoundationdeviceinfo, mediafoundationvideoformatinfo
 published: True
-position: 1
+position: 2
 ---

-# Get Media Information
+# Media Information

-The RadWebCam API allows you to get information about the connected devices (cameras) and change the control's device and video format.
+The RadWebCam API allows you to get information about the connected devices (cameras) and change the control's device and video format based on this.

 ## MediaFoundationDeviceInfo